phenixphp/phenix-docs/src/guide/query_builder.md

 $doesntExist = DB::from('products')->whereEqual('id', 1)->doesntExist();
 ```

-## Where clauses
+## Where Clauses

 The where clauses are used to filter the results of a query.
-It allows you to specify conditions that the results must meet in order to be returned.
+They allow you to specify conditions that the results must meet in order to be returned.

 ```php
 $users = DB::from('users')->whereDistinct('id', 1)->get();